 \section{Related Work}

-Large Language Models (LLMs), \textit{e.g.} GPT-4~\cite{openai2023gpt} and LLaMA~\cite{touvron2023llama}, have shown strong emergent ability and demonstrate their effectiveness in table understanding through prompts and instructions~\cite{chen2023large,wang2024chainoftable}.
-Inspired by the Chain-of-Thought (CoT) reasoning~\cite{wei2022chain}, the work decomposes the questions into sub-problems to help LLMs solve complex problems more effectively, thereby benefiting the table understanding and reasoning abilities of LLMs~\cite{zhou2022least,wang2024chainoftable,cheng2023binding}.
-Furthermore, some models also ask LLMs to generate SQL or Python programs and then leverage the program executors to produce the code execution outcomes, making LLMs produce more accurate answers~\cite{cheng2023binding,ye2023large,gao2023pal,ni2023lever}.
+Large Language Models (LLMs), \textit{e.g.}, GPT-4~\cite{openai2023gpt} and Llama~\cite{touvron2023llama}, have demonstrated emergent abilities in table understanding through prompt and instruction methods~\cite{chen2023large,wang2024chainoftable}.
+Building on Chain-of-Thought (CoT) reasoning~\cite{wei2022chain}, recent studies have shown that decomposing complex tables into sub-tables can significantly improve LLM reasoning performance~\cite{zhou2022least,wang2024chainoftable,cheng2023binding}.
+Furthermore, some methods prompt LLMs to generate executable programs (e.g., SQL or Python) and utilize their execution results to obtain more accurate answers~\cite{cheng2023binding,ye2023large}.

-Even though these table reasoning methods exhibit strong capabilities in tabular understanding, they often underestimate the impact of text-based tabular formats on table reasoning and operations~\cite{sui2024table,singha2023tabular}.
-Specifically, table understanding tasks demonstrate varying performance across different tabular formats~\cite{sui2024table}, and these formats display differing levels of robustness to various noise operations~\cite{singha2023tabular}.
-Moreover, \citet{zhang2024flextaf} propose a more effective method to choose a tailored text-based table representation to help LLMs answer the question.
-Specifically, they explore table representations using Markdown, Dict, List, Pandas, and Database formats, designing distinct mechanisms to aggregate responses across these diverse text modalities.
+Despite these advances, text-based LLMs remain sensitive to the tabular format~\cite{sui2024table,singha2023tabular}.
+Specifically, table understanding performance varies across different tabular formats~\cite{sui2024table}, and these formats exhibit varying levels of robustness to various noise operations~\cite{singha2023tabular}.
+Moreover, FLEXTAF~\cite{zhang2024flextaf} proposes an effective method to choose the most suitable text-based table representation to help LLMs answer questions.
+This method explores table representations using Markdown, Dict, List, Pandas, and Database formats, designing distinct mechanisms to aggregate responses across these diverse text formats.